-On supervised devices, a compatible MDM solution can store a bypass code when Activation Lock is enabled, and later use this code to clear Activation Lock automatically when the device needs to be erased and assigned to a new user.
-See your MDM solution documentation for details.
+On supervised devices, a compatible MDM solution can store a bypass code when Activation Lock is enabled, or later use this code to clear Activation Lock automatically when the device needs to be erased and assigned to a new user.

 By default, supervised devices never have Activation Lock enabled, even if the user turns on Find My iPhone.
-However, an MDM server may retrieve a bypass code and permit Activation Lock to be enabled on the device.
-If Find My iPhone is turned on when the MDM server enables Activation Lock, it is enabled at that point.
+However, an MDM solution may retrieve a bypass code and permit Activation Lock to be enabled on the device.
+If Find My iPhone is turned on when the MDM solution enables Activation Lock, it is enabled at that point.
 If Find My iPhone is turned off when the MDM server enables Activation Lock, it's enabled the next time the user activates Find My iPhone.

-For devices used in an education context with a Managed Apple ID created through Apple School Manager, Activation Lock can be tied to an administrators Apple ID instead of the users Apple ID, or disabled using the device's bypass code.
+For devices used in education with a Managed Apple ID created through Apple School Manager, Activation Lock can be tied to an administrator's Apple ID rather than the user's Apple ID, or disabled using the device's bypass code.